Siphe247/Football-League-tables/README.md

 4. Serie A🇮🇹
 5. La Liga🇪🇸

-alongisde Liga Portugal🇵🇹, Eredivisie🇳🇱 and the Betway Premiership🇿🇦.
+Alongside Liga Portugal🇵🇹, Eredivisie🇳🇱 and the Betway Premiership🇿🇦.

-⏳I will be creating the tables for the other leagues.